9 Honeymoon Planning Tips Brides On A Budget MUST Do

 5. Stop Thinking Your Honeymoon Needs To Be 5 to 7 Days

-Yes, it is acceptable to have a 2 to 3-day honeymoon!
+Yes it is acceptable to have a 2 to 3 day honeymoon!
 Many times, brides think a honeymoon needs to be a solid week.
 And I am here to tell you it doesn’t have to be.
-A 2 to 3-day vacation is substantially cheaper than a 7-day vacation (depending on where you go).
-So, if all you can afford is three days away, then that is what you do.
-The important thing is you, and your spouse enjoy where you are.
+A 2 to 3 day vacation is substantially cheaper than a 7 day vacation (depending on where you go).
+So, if all you can afford is 3 days away then that is what you do.
+The important thing is you and your spouse enjoy where you are.

 6. Don’t Compare Yourself To Others